-Of course enjoys Jimbaran’s beach barbeques.
+Of course enjoys Jimbaran’s seaside dining of beach barbeques.
 There are several beachside warungs which serve fresh fishes grilled over coconut husks, and it is an amazing experience enjoying the dinner served at candlelit tables on the sand.

 Surfing on Jimbaran Bay.
 Jimbaran is one of the safest places in Bali to try surfing and swimming.
 Some perfect surf breaks are accessible from Jimbaran Bay using chartered boats.
 The bay is also perfect for swimming.
 A large number of local children can be seen swimming on the beach in the evenings.

 Strolling on the narrow streets of Jimbaran is an activity that most tourists like to enjoy.
 The town with its small streets and gangs (alleys) appears like a little Balinese society, and watching smiling faces of the locals while walking on Jimbaran streets is a pleasant experience for most tourists.

 -> Read Top 10 Things to Do in Jimbaran

 Most of the accommodation available in Jimbaran is up-market, catering to luxury tourists.
 You can find several beach resorts, 5-star hotels, and high-end villas in the town.
 Budget accommodation is available but little in number.
 Rimba Jimbaran by Ayana, Kayumanis Private Villas and Spa, The Villas at Ayana Resort, and Jamahal Private Resort and Spa * are some of the well-known top-end options in Jimbaran.